Lab members

 Karishma joined us in September 2021 after obtaining her PhD from Texas Tech University.
 Her dissertation focused on studying the impact of environmental stressors on the biofilm formed by the opportunistic pathogen Pseudomonas aeruginosa and identifying potential therapeutic targets.
 She then switched gears and for her postdoc, decided to explore the virology world.

-In the te Velthuis lab she is interested in studying the effect of mvRNA on innate immune response in different host-relevant conditions.
+In the te Velthuis lab she is interested in studying the effect of stress, specifically temperature, on aberrant RNA synthesis and innate immune response in different host-relevant conditions.
 Outside of the lab, she enjoys watching Sci-Fi movies, hiking, and traveling.

-Dr. Elizaveta Elshina, PhD
+Elizaveta Elshina, MS, PhD

 Liza Elshina